Larne beat Glentoran as Linfield and Crusaders win

 The top five in the Irish Premiership - Cliftonville, Larne, Linfield, Crusaders and Coleraine - are separated by just six points following Saturday's fixtures.

-Lee Bonis' header in the 63rd minute was enough to secure all three points for Larne and to move them within one point of Cliftonville after Tiernan Lynch's side beat Glentoran 1-0.
+Lee Bonis' header in the 63rd minute was enough to secure all three points for Larne and to move them within one point of Cliftonville.

-Striker Bonis got the final touch on an inviting Aaron Donnelly cross to heap further misery onto the Mick McDermott's men, who were punished for wasting two golden chances in the first half as boos rang out around the Oval at full-time.
+Striker Bonis got the final touch on an inviting Aaron Donnelly cross to heap further misery onto Mick McDermott's men, who were punished for wasting two golden chances in the first half as boos rang out around the Oval at full-time.

 Larne started off the stronger side in the first half but it was debutant McGinn, on his first Irish Premiership appearance since 2007, who nearly got his Glentoran career off to a dream start but the Northern Ireland international blazed well over at the back post from Jay Donnelly's well-weighted pass.